Chocobozzz/PeerTube/support/doc/server/code.md

 The `NODE_ENV=test` is set to speed up communications between pods (see [constants.js](https://github.com/Chocobozzz/PeerTube/blob/master/server/initializers/constants.js#L71)).

-`npm run help` give you all available commands.
+`npm run help` gives you all available commands.

 If you want to test the decentralization feature, you can easily run 3 pods by running `npm run play`.
 The pods password are `test1`, `test2` and `test3`.